Science Grant Scheme

 We love to hear how our grants have impacted science teaching and learning in schools.
 Your approval email sets out your school's timescale for reporting back to the Trust.
 Please visit our 'SGS Reporting' page and select how you would like to tell us how our funding has made a difference in your school!

-Any school that provides feedback is entered into a prize draw to win their choice of two books from our list of recommended science books.
+Any school that provides feedback is entered into a prize draw to win two quality science books from our list of recommended science books.
 Don't miss out - the winners will be announced at the start of each new term!